Applications for this role are now closed.

-The ODS is relentless about diversity, equity, inclusion and belonging, and applies that lens to every piece of our work.
+The ODS is relentless about diversity, equity, inclusion and belonging, and applies that lens to every piece of work.
 We invite all interested individuals to apply and encourage applications from people with disabilities, Indigenous, Black, and racialized individuals, as well as people from a diversity of ethnic and cultural origins, sexual orientations, gender identities and expressions.

-- analyze and report on data
+- analyze data and create reports/infographic

 You will contribute to building a culture of open communication and participatory methods to share, critique, and improve not only our work, but our way of working.
 Most of all, you will inspire your colleagues across the government to improve the experience for the people of Ontario.